 What are Rare Earth Elements?

-REEs are a group of 17 metallic elements with similar physical and chemical properties that occur together
+Rare Earth Elements (REEs) are a group of 17 metallic elements with very similar physical and chemical properties that make them nearly indistinguishable from one other.

 World Deposits and Reserves